subins2000/p2pt/README.md

 ## MITM warnings

-- **ensure** you use trusted trackerAnnounceURLs/keep the communication encrypted by some other means, notorius entities could put deceptive trackerAnnounceURL's and read the data that goes through
+- **ensure** you use trusted trackerAnnounceURLs/keep the communication encrypted by some other means, notorius entities could put deceptive trackerAnnounceURL's and read the data that goes through via an mitm attack

+- alternatively, create multiple P2PT connections to the same person via the same identifier but different trackerAnnounceURLs, then ensure that connections are sending the same message, then optimize this connection by exchanging a public key on both sides, ensuring the same public key has been sent via all connections, and then creating an encrypted connection over one of the connections.
+(TODO, create an option that does this de-facto, and easily)

 ## How Does It Work ?